TylerJM27/camp-critic-mobile/README.md

 -   Respond to changes in the network info by displaying a message using React Native's ToastAndroid API for Android, or its Alert API for iOS

+COMMIT - Week 4 Workshop Assignment:

+-   Used Expo APIs to manipulate images and access saved images, as well as convert from then-based promise handling to using async/await

+-   Used Expo Media Library to save images taken in app to devices camera roll

 REACT NATIVE NOTES:

 WEEK 1: